DataDog/kics/documentation/rules/terraform/aws/cloudwatch_log_group_not_encrypted.md

 ### Description

- AWS CloudWatch Log groups should use KMS encryption to protect sensitive log data at rest.
-When the `aws_cloudwatch_log_group` resource is defined without the `kms_key_id` attribute, as in:
+ AWS CloudWatch log groups should use KMS encryption to protect sensitive log data at rest.
+When the `aws_cloudwatch_log_group` resource is defined without the `kms_key_id` attribute, as in the following example, logs are stored unencrypted or with default encryption, making them vulnerable to unauthorized access if AWS accounts or storage is compromised:

 ```
 resource "aws_cloudwatch_log_group" "negative1" {